127th Motor Rifle Division (Russia): Postwar

 On 29 November 1945 it was reorganised as the 2nd Tank Division, but was renamed again in 1957 as the 32nd Tank Division and in 1965 as the 66th Tank Division.
 On 30 March 1970 the division became the 277th Motor Rifle Division.

 In May 1981 the division headquarters was relocated to Sergeyevka.
 On 1 June 1990 the 277th Motor Rifle Division was reorganised as the 127th Machine Gun Artillery Division.
 The 702nd Motor Rifle Regiment was disbanded and replaced by the 114th Machine-Gun Artillery Regiment.
 It incorporated the 114th and 130th Machine Gun Artillery Regiments, the 314th Motor Rifle Regiment, 218th Tank Regiment, 872nd Artillery Regiment, and 1172nd Anti-Aircraft Rocket Regiment.

 In mid-2008 the division, under a new commander, Sergey Ryzhkov, replaced some of its former cadre units with higher-readiness units.
 A regiment arrived from Sergeevka and two regiments of constant readiness from Kamen-Rybolov (438th Motor Rifle Regiment?) on the western shore of Khanka Lake, and Ussuriysk (the 231st Motor Rifle Regiment).
 These changes effectively made the division a motor rifle formation though its designation was still that of a static defence formation.

 In 2009, as part of the Russian Ground Forces' transition to brigades, the division appears to have been reorganised as the 59th Separate Motor Rifle Brigade at Sergeevka from the main body of the division, equipped with BMPs, and the 60th Motor Rifle Brigade [Separate] at Lipovtsy, Primorsky Krai from the 218th Tank Regiment of the division, also equipped with BMPs.

+On March 20, 2026, by decree of the President of the Russian Federation, the division was promoted to a guards unit.